Enabling Good Lives (EGL)

 How might EGL affect a person with FASD and their family and whānau?

-New Zealand has been criticised for its slow roll-out of the EGL approach by the 2022 UNCRDP Review Committee, who recommended it be expedited to all people with disabilities.
+Aotearoa New Zealand has been criticised for its slow roll-out of the Enabling Good Lives approach by the 2022 UNCRDP Review Committee, who recommended that EGL be expedited to all people with disabilities.
+The Review Committee specifically identified that EGL should include people with FASD.

-Implementation of an EGL approach in New Zealand’s education system was also considered as part of the recent Highest Needs Review undertaken by the Ministry of Education (MoE).
+Implementation of an EGL approach in Aotearoa New Zealand’s education system was also considered as part of the recent Highest Needs Review undertaken by the Ministry of Education (MoE).
 Cabinet has asked MoE and Whaikaha to work together to consider how EGL can be applied in the education system.

 EGL webinar recording